-Occupation of the flight attendant is usually associated with the young, looking like a model girl.
+The profession of a flight attendant is usually associated with the young, looking like a model girl.
 Nothing could be further from the truth.
-Just fly several times with Lufthansa or Air France, to see that the average age of the crew is usually above 30 years.
-So what is the best age to start working in the clouds?
+Just fly several times with Lufthansa or Air France.
+You will find out that the average flight attendant age is above 30.
+So when is the best time to start working in the clouds?
 Are there any preferences that guide the airlines?

-Every airline has its own criteria for the candidate’s age, which are not always published.
-While the minimum age is usually determined by aviation law, the maximum age depends on the individual requirements of the company.
+Every airline has its criteria for the flight attendant’s age, which are not always published.
+While the minimum is determined by aviation law, the maximum cabin crew age depends on the company’s requirements.

-Europe: usually the minimum age is 18 years old at the time when you apply for a job.
+The minimum hiring age in Europe is 18 years old at the time when you apply for a job.
 Below are examples of some of the requirements of companies:

 Air Europa: 21-35

 Middle East – cabin crew age requirements

 Minimum flight attendant age is 21 years old when you become officially employed.
 It means that you can apply approx. 2 months before, usually, airlines wait up to 6 months for candidates to reach the appropriate age.
 And let’s be realistic here – you have more chances to fly for airlines in the Middle East if you start early.
 Most of airlines prefer to hire crew up to around age of 33.
 Examples of requirements: